 Many forms of identity theft crimes are well known, such as thieves running up the credit card bills of victims or using their online checking accounts to make fraudulent purchases.
-But thieves can also use your personal information — such as your birthdate, address, and Social Security number — to take out personal loans in your name, pocketing the proceeds from these loans while sticking you with the payments.
+But identity thieves can also use your personal information — such as your birthdate, address, and Social Security number — to take out personal loans in your name, pocketing the proceeds from these loans while sticking you with the payments.

 1. Get an IP PIN

-Ever file a tax return only to discover that someone else has already filed a return in your name?
+Have you ever filed a tax return only to discover that someone else has already filed a return in your name?
 You can help prevent this type of identity theft by registering for an IP PIN.

 You can get your IP PIN by logging onto the Get an IPN tool offered by the IRS.
 You will have to verify your identity to do this.

 Install and run Internet security and antivirus software on all your devices.
 If your computers or devices are not protected by this software, cybercriminals could take advantage of vulnerabilities and access your personal information, such as your Social Security number, tax information, or bank accounts.

 If you’re filing your taxes online, hackers can gain most of this information in one location.
 To help avoid this possibility, use trusted security software for all your devices.

 Consider trusted security software like Norton 360 with LifeLock Select, which provides all-in-one protection for your devices, online privacy, and identity, and helps protect your private and financial information when you go online.

 And when your software alerts you to an update, approve it quickly.
 Or set your system to allow automatic updates.
 Updates are often designed to target the latest viruses or security threats.